0exp/qonfig/README.md

 ---

-## Settings Import / Settings Export
+## Import settings / Export settings

 - [Import config settings](#import-config-settings) (`as instance methods`)
 - [Export config settings](#export-config-settings) (`as singleton methods`)

-Sometimes the nesting of configs in your project is quite high, and it makes you write the rather "cumbersome" code ('config.settings.web_api.credentials.account.auth_token` for example).
-Frequent access to configs in this way is inconvinient - so developers wraps such code by method or variable.
-In order to make developer's wokr easer `Qonfig` provides a special Import API that simplifies the config importing
+Sometimes the nesting of configs in your project is quite high, and it makes you write the rather "cumbersome" code (`config.settings.web_api.credentials.account.auth_token` for example).
+Frequent access to configs in this way is inconvinient - so developers wraps such code by methods or variables.
+In order to make developer's life easer `Qonfig` provides a special Import API simplifies the config importing
-(`.import_settings` DSL) and gives an ability to instant config setting export from a config object (`#export_settings` config's method).
+(gives you `.import_settings` DSL) and gives an ability to instant config setting export from a config object (gives you `#export_settings` config's method).

 ---